Protect yourself from tax scams

-When you have Marketplace health insurance you may have to do some new things with your taxes, like making sure forms about your health coverage are correct, filling out new tax forms, and figuring out your final premium tax credit.
+When you have Marketplace health insurance, you may fill out new tax forms, check if your 1095-A form is correct, and figure out your final premium tax credit.

-Be aware there are scammers out there who may try to take advantage of any confusion and uncertainty these changes cause.
-Tax scams can happen any time of year.
-They may come in the form of emails or phone calls, and may look like they are from the IRS, a tax company, a bill collector, or a state tax agency.
+Be aware of scammers—Tax scams can happen any time of year.
+They may come as emails, text messages, or phone calls.
+They pretend to be and can look like they're from the IRS, a tax company, a bill collector, or a state tax agency.

-In email phishing scams, criminals try to steal your personal information, like passwords, social security numbers, and bank and credit card information.
-These fraudulent emails looks like they come from a trusted source and often contain links to a fake login page on a “spoofed” or “phishing” website.
+Criminals try to steal your personal information, like passwords, Social Security Numbers, and bank and credit card information.
+These scam emails looks like they come from a trusted source and often contain links to a fake login page on a “spoofed” or “phishing” website.
 These fake websites often look exactly like the real website.